drflei/PyMSM/README.md

 # IRBEM version of PyMSM

-## Usage:
+## Installation:

+It should be installed with `pip`:
+`pip install -r requirements.txt`

-This version of PyMSM requires the IRBEM package.
+Note: This version of PyMSM requires the IRBEM package.
 See [https://github.com/PRBEM/IRBEM/tree/main/python](https://github.com/PRBEM/IRBEM/tree/main/python) for its installation.

 Also you may want to use my forked version of IRBEM which has the TS89 model extended to Kp> 6.
 [https://github.com/drflei/IRBEM/tree/ts89c-ext/python](https://github.com/drflei/IRBEM/tree/ts89c-ext/python)
+which is what included in the `requirements.txt` file.
+## Usage:
 PyMSM should be imported and instanciated from another python code, e.g.:

 ```
 ...

-import PyMSM as pm
+import pymsm as pm

 #
 #     t = ['2002-02-02T12:00:00','2012-02-02T12:00:00','2019-02-02T12:00:00']